A Reference Model and Patterns for Production Event Data Enrichment: Evaluation

-In addition, we evaluated the applicability of the patterns by recording their appearance in the data sets.
+First, we evaluated the applicability of the patterns by recording their appearance in the data sets.
+We consider the use cases presented in the previous section and the manufacturing data sets presented in Section~\ref{sec:patterns_data_sets}.
+The results of the study are summarised in Table~\ref{tab:overview_examples_use-cases}, which gives an overview of the use cases for the patterns and the data sets in which they are observed.
 As can be seen in Table~\ref{tab:overview_examples_use-cases}, most of the use cases are observed in multiple data sets.
-If we aggregate the results over the patterns, we can see that most of the patterns apply to at least three data sets, except for Pattern~\ref{pattern:elapsed-time_same-type}, \ref{pattern:event-entity_preceding}, and \ref{pattern:event-entity_all-succeeding}.
+If we aggregate the results over the patterns, we can see that most of the patterns apply to at least three data sets, except for Pattern~\ref{pattern:elapsed-time_same-type}, \ref{pattern:event-entity_preceding}, and~\ref{pattern:event-entity_all-succeeding}.

-A use case for Pattern~\ref{pattern:elapsed-time_same-type} is the downtime of production resources, which is also relevant in other settings, but captured by different types of events.
+A use case for Pattern~\ref{pattern:elapsed-time_same-type} is the downtime of production resources, which is also relevant in other settings but is captured by different types of events.
 In these settings, Pattern~\ref{pattern:elapsed-time_preceding} can be used to derive the information.
 Pattern~\ref{pattern:event-entity_preceding} and \ref{pattern:event-entity_all-succeeding} are more specific for production processes in which large volumes of products are processed in batches, which we only observed in one of the data sets.

-In general, the patterns are broadly applicable to a range of manufacturing settings.
-This also implies that the concepts from the reference model are well represented in the data sets.
+To illustrate the practical use of the proposed patterns, we implemented them as SPARQL \cite{TheW3CSPARQLWorkingGroup2013SPARQLOverview} query templates\footnote{\url{https://github.com/gitmpje/production-trace-patterns}}.
+In addition, we developed a script that automatically instantiates and executes these templates on the anonymised automotive data set, thereby enabling a systematic and reproducible application of the patterns to real-world data.